Mitch-Pauwels/Azure-Entra-User-Management/README.md

 ### [SD-1024](./tickets/SD-1024/SD-1024-password-reset.md) – Password Reset for Locked-Out User

 Handles a password reset request for a locked-out user (**James Walace**) using both the Azure Portal and PowerShell.
 Demonstrates account recovery and user support automation.

+### [SD-1025](./tickets/SD-1025/SD-1025-disable-user.md) – User Offboarding: Disable Account

+overs the offboarding of a departed employee (**Oliver Smith**) by disabling the user account in Microsoft Entra ID using GUI and automation.
+Demonstrates secure deactivation of access.

 ---